smartanthill/smartanthill2_0/docs/design-documents/protocols/yocto-vm.rst

 * if 'mcusleep-invoked' flag is set, then original command will have ISLAST flag (because of other restrictions; this means violating 'ISLAST' requirement while processing EXIT instruction is not an exception, but an internal assertion which MUST NOT happen); “reply buffer” MUST be non-empty, and EXIT instruction MUST have REPLY-FLAGS == ISFIRST (this is a 'mcusleep-then-wake' pattern)

 If any of the restrictions above is not compied with, Yocto VM generates a YOCTOVM_PROGRAMERROR_INVALIDREPLYSEQUENCE exception.

+FORCED-PADDING-TO field (if present) specifies 'enforced padding' as described in :ref:`sasp` document.
+Essentially:

+* if present, FORCED-PADDING-TO MUST specify length which is equal to or greater than the size of current "reply buffer"
+* if developer wants to avoid information leak from the fact that encrypted messages may have different lengths, she may specify the same FORCED-PADDING-TO for all the replies which should be indistinguishable.

 Implementation notes
 ''''''''''''''''''''